kunaldasx/interview-labs/USER_GUIDE.md

 ### Step 6: Candidate Takes Interview

-1. Candidate logs in to HireEz
+1. Candidate logs in to HireGlint
 2. Views their scheduled interview
 3. Clicks **Start Interview**
 4. AI conducts the interview with domain-specific questions